au556265/ANDProject/README.md

 - [x] As an employee I want to be able to add services that the salon offers.

 Medium
 - [x] As an employee I want to be able to view the bookings, so I can keep a track of the bookings.
-- [x] As a customer I want to be able to delete my booking.
 - [x] As an employee I want to be able to delete a customer's booking, so I can manage the bookings.
+- [x] As a customer I want to be able to view my bookings.
+- [x] As a customer I want to be able to delete my bookings.

 Low
 - [x] As a user I want to be able to view the services, so I can see what the salon offers.